Suryesh/Subenum/README.md

 or,

 **python subenum.py -u example.com**
-- This command will save output automatically in Output directory
+- This command will save output automatically in same directory

 **we can use this tool in windows as well as in all LInux distribution**